Karpov–Kasparov rivalry: Overview

-Karpov remained a formidable opponent (and the world No. 2) until the mid-1990s.
+Karpov remained a formidable opponent and the world No. 2 until the mid-1990s.
 He fought Kasparov in three more world championship matches in 1986 (held in London and Leningrad), 1987 (in Seville), and 1990 (in New York City and Lyon).
 All three matches were extremely close: the scores were 11½–12½ (+4−5=15), 12–12 (+4−4=16), and 11½–12½ (+3−4=17).
 In all three matches, Karpov had winning chances up to the last games.
-In particular, the 1987 Seville match featured an astonishing blunder by Kasparov in the 23rd game.
+The ending of the 1987 Seville match was particularly dramatic.
+Karpov won the 23rd game when Kasparov miscalculated a combination.
 In the final game, needing only a draw to win the title, Karpov cracked under time pressure at the end of the first session of play, missed a variation leading to an almost forced draw, and allowed Kasparov to adjourn the game with an extra pawn.
 After a further mistake in the second session, Karpov was slowly ground down and resigned on move 64, ending the match and allowing Kasparov to keep the title.

-According to chessgames.com, as of 2022, in Classical games, Kasparov leads Karpov with 28 wins, 21 losses, and 119 draws.
+In their five world championship matches, Karpov scored 19 wins, 21 losses, and 104 draws in 144 games.
+Overall, Karpov played five matches against Kasparov for the title from 1984 to 1990 without ever defeating him in a match.
+According to chessgames.com, as of 2022, in Classical games, Kasparov leads Karpov with 28 wins, 20 losses, and 119 draws in 167 games.
+Including rapid/exhibition games, Kasparov leads Karpov with 39 wins, 25 losses, and 129 draws in 193 games.